 With a population of approximately 1850 residents and 2287 housing units, the island maintains a substantial portion of green space.
 The rich flora and fauna that coexist harmoniously with island residents are just two compelling features of life on Seabrook Island.

-Kiawah Island enjoys greater notoriety than its sister island to the west due to the world renowned Ocean Course designed by famed golf architect, Pete Dye.
-It is also a much larger island encompassing over 11 square miles.
+Kiawah Island enjoys greater notoriety than its sister island to the west.
+This is primarily due to the world-renowned Ocean Course.
+This storied golf course was designed by famed golf architect, Pete Dye.
+The island is also a much larger island encompassing over 11 square miles.

 Kiawah Island is also recognized as a top destination for luxury, resort living in harmony with nature.

 There are approximately 1,762 Kiawah Island residents.
 The most recent estimate shows over 3516 single-family units on Kiawah.
-Non- resident properties lend themselves to investment or rental opportunities.
-Many villas and cottages serve as second or third residences; reserved for those special times of the year when families gather for a traditional Lowcountry, holiday repast.
+Non-resident properties lend themselves to investment or rental opportunities.
+Many villas and cottages serve as second or third residences.
+Families gather for those special times of the year, honoring traditional Lowcountry holiday celebrations.

-The island offers additional attractions, like the Heron Park Nature Center and 30 miles of hiking and biking trails.
+The island offers additional attractions.
+For example, the Heron Park Nature Center in Night Heron Park attracts guests who learn about the diverse eco system of Kiawah Island.
+In addition, Kiawah has 30 miles of hiking and biking trails.
 Club amenities on Kiawah encompass a broader range of options versus those on Seabrook Island.

 While both islands have beautiful, private beaches; Kiawah Island offers more oceanfront property (about 10 miles total), simply because it’s larger.